Freight Shipping from Lansing to Portland

 How much does it cost to ship freight from Lansing to Portland?

-Full truckload (FTL) rates from Lansing, MI to Portland, OR currently range from $5,263-$6,487 for a standard dry van load over the 2,448-mile route.
+Full truckload (FTL) rates from Lansing, MI to Portland, OR currently range $5,263-$6,487 (roughly $2.17-$2.66 per mile over 2,448 miles).
 LTL shipments typically cost $1,546-$2,481 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Portland?